 ● Begin with a few minutes and go on increasing with time as one gets used to it.

-Vajrasana can be practised before or after eating, and it is superb to meditate and do breathing exercises.
+Vajrasana can be practised before or after eating.

 ● Enhances digestion: Sitting in Vajrasana enhances blood flow to the stomach, which facilitates digestion, decreases gas, acidity, and constipation.